'Everything is out of our control': San Francisco eases into lockdown

 "The goal is to get up and running again and put all my employees back to work," Tracey said.
 "I wish I could say with certainty that would happen, and I'm very determined, and I lasted five years because of that, but everything is on pretty shaky ground right now."

-San Francisco is an early test of what the rest of the United States may see in the coming days, as mayors and governors curtail daily life to try to slow the spread of the coronavirus pandemic.
+San Francisco is an early test of what the rest of the U.S. may see in the coming days as mayors and governors curtail daily life to try to slow the spread of the coronavirus.

-It is the most extreme measure taken nationwide, though New York City Mayor Bill de Blasio has said he is considering something similar by the end of the week.
+It is the most extreme measure taken nationwide, although New York Mayor Bill de Blasio has said he is considering something similar by the end of the week.
 Belgium became the fourth European nation to enter into a nationwide lockdown Wednesday, joining Italy, France and Spain.

 The order in San Francisco bans any activities that aren't essential: no drinking at bars, no haircuts by barbers and no dinner parties.
 Restaurants can operate only for takeout or delivery.
 Outdoor exercise is allowed, but gyms are closed.

-The quiet has been partly deceiving, as Bay Area hospitals began to see more COVID-19 patients, the leading edge of what they fear could be a wave of people with severe symptoms.
+The quiet has been partly deceiving, as Bay Area hospitals have begun to see more COVID-19 patients, the leading edge of what they fear could be a wave of people with severe symptoms.

-He warned the area would be in danger of running low on health care workers who aren’t infected with the coronavirus.
-"Protecting your teammates is as important as ever as the number of infected individuals needing support is anticipated to exceed the number of healthy providers able to serve those in need," he said.
+He warned that the area would be in danger of running low on health care workers who aren't infected.
+"Protecting your teammates is as important as ever, as the number of infected individuals needing support is anticipated to exceed the number of healthy providers able to serve those in need," he said.

 'Surreal scene': NBC News' Jacob Ward talks S.F. 'shelter in place'March 18, 202002:06

 For residents grappling with the public health order, there were immediate questions about what counted as "essential."
-They could exercise, but could they drive somewhere in order to exercise?
-Yes, the mayor’s office told the local newspaper.
+They could exercise, but could they drive somewhere to exercise?
+Yes, the mayor's office told the San Francisco Chronicle.

 Commuter traffic, typically among the worst in the nation, was suddenly not a problem for those who had to drive.

-The city’s massive tourism industry ground to a halt, as authorities closed attractions such as the Alcatraz Island, the historic cable cars and the beat-poet bookstore City Lights.
-In Fisherman’s Wharf, a neighborhood popular with visitors, the few open shops included a hardware store and an In-N-Out Burger, for takeout orders only.
+The city's massive tourism industry ground to a halt as authorities closed attractions like Alcatraz Island, the historic cable cars and the beat-poet bookstore City Lights.
+In Fisherman's Wharf, a neighborhood popular with visitors, the few open shops included a hardware store and an In-N-Out Burger, for takeout orders only.

 Occupancy in some hotels was down to 10 percent, he said.
-Industry representatives planned to meet Wednesday with city officials to discuss using hotels to house people with coronavirus in isolation, though Carroll said they hadn’t been asked to provide shelter to the homeless.
+Industry representatives planned to meet with city officials Wednesday to discuss using hotels to house people with the coronavirus in isolation, although Carroll said they hadn't been asked to provide shelter to the homeless.

-The 25,000 people who work in the city’s hotels faced reduced hours, furloughs or more.
-Carroll said he knew of some layoffs so far but didn’t know how many, and the situation was similar for people who work in other service industries like restaurants.
+The 25,000 people who work in the city's hotels faced reduced hours, furloughs or more.
+Carroll said he knew of some layoffs so far but didn't know how many, and the situation was similar for people who work in other service industries, such as restaurants.

 "We don't know how long this is going to last.
 We don't know how many people are going to be in need, and we need to have a game plan," said Chris Cosentino, one of San Francisco's celebrity chefs.
 He had closed his restaurant in the city and instead was planning to cook for health care workers and children.